Sterling slips as BoE delivers big rate hike but warns of long recession | Business

 Sterling slips as BoE delivers big rate hike but warns of long recession

-The pound fell 0.2% to $1.2122, having traded 0.3% higher at $1.2184 just before the BoE decision.
 The BoE warned that Britain was facing a recession as it rose its benchmark rate by 50 basis points (bps) to 1.75% in an attempt to curb inflation.
+Sterling fell 0.6% against the euro to 84.20 pence.

 - Country: